 Grab a salad dressing from the fridge and you’re all good.
 Easy as that.

-It’s a little more work than haphazardly throwing together the contents of your produce drawer, but oh is it worth it!
+It makes a salad a little more work than haphazardly throwing together the contents of your produce drawer, but oh is it worth it!

+- Anchovy paste: The unique, briny flavor that adds a special something to caesar salad dressing comes from anchovy paste here.
+Super easy.
 I’ve experimented with adding different amounts of anchovy paste to this dressing and landed on two-and-a-half teaspoons being the sweet spot.
 It doesn’t add much of a fishy flavor (if you’re worried about that).

-Why do you massage kale?
+How do you massage kale?

 It sounds weird, but massaging kale means rubbing a little bit of oil or liquid into the kale leaves with your hands to break it down and soften the leaves for easier chewing.
 In this case we’re using some of the caesar dressing for this purpose.

 You don’t have to add much, just one-quarter cup or so.
 Massage it into the kale for a few minutes, and you’ll notice it shrinks up some.
-The above picture is a before/after of a couple of minutes of massaging, but I kept it going for a little more.
+The below picture is a before/after of a couple of minutes of massaging, but I kept it going for a little more.

-More Greek yogurt recipes
+More Greek Yogurt Recipes

 I’ve been all about subbing in plain Greek yogurt for mayonnaise or sour cream lately in order to keep the nutrition in check.
 Let’s say you bought a big 24-32 ounce tub of Greek yogurt for this recipe.
 Here are other recipes you might be interested in to use it up.

-Greek Yogurt Kale Caesar Salad
+Greek Yogurt Caesar Dressing

 Greek Yogurt Caesar Dressing: